richplastow/tunefields-old-without-nextjs/README.md

 __'viewer'__ is small app, essentially a cut-down version of 'maker', which lets anonymous users play and discover published Tunes.

+All three Tunefields apps make use of a [generic-user-server]( https://github.com/richplastow/generic-user-server) instance running on AWS to handle auth, store user accounts, send emails for sign-up or password reset, store created Tunes, and store app usage statistics.

 ## Handy dev commands